trueos/pcbsd/src-qt5/docs/controlpanel.rst

 .. figure:: images/login2.png

-For security reasons, PC-BSD® defaults to a login screen.
-This means that users are required to input their password before logging into the PC-BSD® system.
+For security reasons, TrueOS® defaults to a login screen.
+This means that users are required to input their password before logging into the TrueOS® system.
-If you are the only user on the PC-BSD® computer, always use the same window manager, and do not consider it a security risk for the system to automatically boot into that window manager, you can enable auto-login using the "Auto login" tab.
+If you are the only user on the TrueOS® computer, always use the same window manager, and do not consider it a security risk for the system to automatically boot into that window manager, you can enable auto-login using the "Auto login" tab.

 As seen in the example in :numref:`Figure %s: Login Manager <login2>`, the "Enable auto login" box is unchecked by default.
 If you check the box, the "Auto login user" drop-down menu will be